MatthewDelong/MatthewDelong.github.io/README.md

 -- node process-images.js

 Once cloned from git, delete weather-images and keep original-images.
-Change to your images see tree below before running node process-images.js.
+Replace the images see tree below before running node process-images.js.
 A new folder will be created called weather-images.

 ### Original Images
 ```